paulosruiz/diff/README.md

 ## Next Steps
 1. Add a security restriction on retrieveAll endpoint.
-2. Create a endpoint to generate the Ids with left and right in a single request.
+2. Create a endpoint to generate the Ids with left and right in a single request (v2).
+3. Improve Exception handling.